 Informal Resolution Process It is the declared objective of the University and the Union to encourage the prompt resolution of potential causes for dismissal in the interest of maintaining harmony within the campus environment.
 Whenever practicable, before a formal recommendation for dismissal is initiated, every effort should be made to resolve or remediate the problem.
 Unless the individual concerned requests otherwise, the following efforts to resolve the problem will be undertaken in all cases where the issue is the individual’s performance and may be undertaken at the University’s discretion in other instances.
 The Department Personnel Committee, the Department Chair or Head, the individual concerned, and his or her union representatives may review the matter and explore a mutually acceptable resolution of the matter.
 The Provost and/or appropriate Dean may, upon request of the Department Personnel Committee, the Department Chair or Head, the individual concerned, or the union representatives, join in the discussions about resolving the matter.
 Informal attempts at resolution shall not extend beyond thirty days without the written agreement of the individual concerned and the Provost.

 Filing of Formal Charges If attempts at resolution of the problem fail at the informal level, and the Provost decides to proceed, he or she shall make a formal recommendation for dismissal of the individual concerned, and shall give written notice to the individual employee and to the FSU, stating the explicit charge against the employee.
-The written notice shall be given within ninety days after the University becomes aware of the matters giving rise to the charge, but this period may be extended for an additional thirty days in order to conduct the informal resolution process.
+The written notice shall be given within ninety days after the Administration becomes aware of the matters giving rise to the charge, but this period may be extended for an additional thirty days in order to conduct the informal resolution process.
 The written notice shall contain:

 a detailed statement of the charges, with reasonable particularity;